bewest/openaps-example/README.md

 reporting iob.json
 ```

-so now it supports python python plugins plus arbitrary commands
+## OpenAps `use` commands adapt to your vendors and devices

+After configuring some devices and custom vendors,
-this is what my openaps use menu looks like now:
+this is what my `openaps use` menu looks like now:
 ```bash
 $ openaps use -h
 usage: openaps-use [-h] [--format {text,json,base,stdout}] [--output OUTPUT]